mitoamigo2/Client-And-Server/README.md

 # Client-And-Server
-This a script of python made with socket
+This is a script of python made with socket
 That is really made by me